Bert-JanP/Sentinel-Automation/README.md

 # Sentinel Automation
 This repository provides automation solutions for Microsoft Sentinel.
-The repository is focused on Logic Apps/Playbooks.
+The repository is focused on sharing Logic Apps/Playbooks and Workbooks.
 The solutions are aimed to:
 - Enrich Incidents
 - Perform Incident Response Steps
+- Automate SOC activities
 - Create new detections

 **Presenting this material as your own is illegal and forbidden.
 A reference to Twitter [@BertJanCyber](https://twitter.com/BertJanCyber) or Github [@Bert-JanP](https://github.com/Bert-JanP) is much appreciated when sharing or using the content.**